 - Microdermabrasion: Here at California Skin Institute we work hard to bring the latest exfoliation technologies to our patients.
 This allows us to offer several distinctly different microdermabrasion treatments that can be custom-tailored to your needs.
 For example, if your skin can benefit from significant exfoliation, your provider may suggest crystal microdermabrasion to treat acne scars.
 In other cases, a DermaSweep microdermabrasion treatment may be more appropriate to achieve long-lasting acne scar treatment outcomes.

-- Dermal Fillers: Patients with very deep scars may benefit from special dermal fillers that can decrease the depth of skin indentations.* One such dermal filler used by California Skin Institute providers is Bellafill; a dermal filler that uses bovine collagen and PMMA molecules to add volume and support under the skin.* In addition to nearly-immediate effects, Bellafill is also long lasting, with outcomes appearing for up to five years.(1)*
+- Dermal Fillers: Patients with very deep scars may benefit from special dermal fillers that can decrease the depth of skin indentations.
+One such dermal filler used by California Skin Institute practitioners is Bellafill; a dermal filler that uses bovine collagen and PMMA molecules to add volume and support under the skin.* In addition to nearly immediate effects, Bellafill is also long-lasting, with outcomes appearing for up to five years.(1)

-Although California Skin Institute routinely invests in cutting-edge technology and treatments, the true force behind our successful acne treatments are the providers who work in our practices.* Our providers are highly experienced and receive ongoing training in the latest skin treatment techniques.
+Although California Skin Institute routinely invests in cutting-edge technology and treatments, the true force behind our successful acne treatments are the practitioners who work in our practices.
+Our practitioners are highly experienced and receive ongoing training in the latest skin treatment techniques.

-This deep knowledge and extensive hands-on expertise makes California Skin Institute providers highly adept at creating custom treatment options for our patients.* For example, in some cases deep acne scars might first need to be “raised” with chemical peels, before laser skin resurfacing can be effective.
+This vast knowledge and extensive hands-on expertise makes California Skin Institute practitioners highly adept at creating custom treatment options for our patients.
+For example, in some cases deep acne scars might first need to be “raised” with chemical peels before laser skin resurfacing can be effective.

 In other cases, a patient may have severe scarring but cannot take time off work for an aggressive procedure.
-In such situations our providers will work very hard to find the best custom solutions that account for a patient’s unique needs.*
+In such situations, our practitioners will work hard to find the best custom solutions that account for a patient’s unique needs.

-If you’d like to learn more about acne scar treatment options at California Skin Institute, please call a practice near you, or fill out the Contact Form below to set up your consultation!
+If you’d like to learn more about acne scar treatment options at California Skin Institute, please call a practice near you, or find a location near you and request a consultation!

 References: 1.
 Gottfried Lemperle, et. al., ArteFill® Permanent Injectable for Soft Tissue Augmentation: I. Mechanism of Action and Injection Techniques., Aesthetic Plast Surg.
 2010 Jun;34(3):264–72.